aneeshe27/CMMC/TECHNICAL_DEMO_SCRIPT.md

 in a real environment, the system should not silently modify production access.
 It should make the correct action easy to understand and easy to govern.

-If the AI remediation is enabled, the LLM can explain the deterministic finding in plain language.
-But again, the LLM is not making the compliance decision.
-It is interpreting a finding that the verifier already proved.

 ## Approve The User Fix